 Although the big banks continue to service reverse mortgage clients, the products are no longer offered.
 According to IBIS World, the number of operators in the industry has declined over the past five years, as firms have either exited or stopped providing new loans.
 In 2020, the three banks maintained market share, although no longer offering products.
 However, the total size of the sector grew, with new entrants such as Household Capital increasing its share of the reverse mortgage provider market.

+You can find out exactly what is a reverse mortgage by downloading our free guide.
 The future for reverse mortgage products is bright.
 With a greater focus on using home equity to provide housing and funding adequacy for the expected twenty-five plus years of retirement, a concept backed by the Australian government through its Retirement Income Review, older Australians can look forward with confidence to many active and happy years ahead.